-- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge (currently 14.1%)) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
+- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.75%.
 The assumed nominal rate of return is 5.06%.

-During the previous year the employer contribution rate was 14.1%.
 The TPS valuation for 2012 determined an employer rate of 16.4%, which was payable from September 2015.
-The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 April 2019.
+The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 September 2019.

-The employer's pension costs paid to TPS in the period amounted to £211,156 (2016: £220,645).
+The employer's pension costs paid to TPS in the period amounted to £213,442 (2017: £211,156).
 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.